Desponark/Idle-RPG-Clone/Readme.md

 Status: Working & Finished requirements (but not finished everything planned)

 ### Context
-This was an Exam during my education in which I had to recreate certain features from the Game [Idle RPG](https://www.kongregate.com/games/zerokalt/idle-rpg) within one week.
+During my education as a Game Engineer at S4G School for Games Hamburg, as an exam, I had to recreate certain features from the Game [Idle RPG](https://www.kongregate.com/games/zerokalt/idle-rpg) within one week.

 To summarize the task:
 - Not necessary to make exact copy
 - Code built so game could be easily expanded